sanjeevkumar761/one_touch_sap_deployment_on_azure/s4hana-infra-and-sw/deploytoazure.md

 ## Connect using SAP GUI:
 1\) Logon to Windows jumpbox (installed automatically as part of the installation process)
-3\) Download file "sapgui-download-extract.ps1" from here https://raw.githubusercontent.com/sanjeevkumar761/one_touch_sap_deployment_on_azure/master/s4hana-infra-and-sw/scripts/sapgui-download-extract.ps1
+3\) Download file "sapgui-download-extract.ps1" from here https://raw.githubusercontent.com/sanjeevkumar761/one_touch_sap_deployment_on_azure/master/s4hana-infra-and-sw/scripts/sapgui-download-extract.ps1   (This step will take about 10-15 minutes)
 3\) Open Powershell and cd into directory "C:\Users\juser"
 4\) Run powershell script by typing on command line "sapgui-download-extract.ps1" and hit Enter
-4\) Wait for SAP GUI zip file for download and extract SAP GUI software
+4\) Wait for SAP GUI zip file for download and extract SAP GUI software.
+It will start SAP GUI installer
-5\) cd into ""
+5\) Click Next, Select "SAP GUI for Windows....", click Next and wait for SAP GUI installation to complete
+6\) Click Finish to complete SAP GUI installation
-6\) Create new system long pad entry in SAP GUI with these details:
+6\) Double click SAP GUI shortcut on Desktop, Create new system long pad entry in SAP GUI with these details:
 Description: S4HANA
 SID: S40
 Instance: 00